kantega/kson/readme.md

 (from now on _fj_), and represents a function from _A_ to _B_.
 This means that the functional method _f()_ on ```F``` accepts any object of type _A_, and returns (yields) an object of type _B_.
-(Just like in math f(x) = x*2 is a function that accepts all real numbers, and returns a real number) Take note that the function does not change anything in the surroundings, it has no sideeffects.
+(Just like in math f(x) = x*2 is a function that accepts all real numbers, and returns a real number) Take note that the function does not change anything in the surroundings, it has no side effects.
 That means that calling the function with the same argument will always yield the same results.
 We extend ```F``` for two reasons: It makes it clear we think of the constructs as functions, but it also gives us the benefits of using the functionaljava library, which has a lot of functionality around functions.

 Now we have defined our encoder and decoder functions, but we have no implementations of them yet.
-Lets change that by implementing the simplest possible encoder, an encoder for strings:
+Let's change that by implementing the simplest possible encoder, an encoder for strings:

 ```java